The Bing WordPress Plugin. An Experiment & Review

 The Bing Plugin Settings Page

 Once activated, the above settings page will load.
-There’s a few options here:
+There are a few options here:

 - API Key: If you change your key, clicking on the three-dot icon gives you the option to update your key.